gfmio/travis-shields-docs/README.md

 <script src="https://unpkg.com/example-calculator/example-calculator.umd.min.js"></script>
 ```

-The module content will be available as the UMD global `TravisShieldsDocs`.
+The module content will be available as the UMD global `exampleCalculator`.

 ## Usage